MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-invoice-sales.md

 In all other situations, sales orders and sales invoices work in the same way.
 Learn more about how to use sales orders at [Sell Products](sales-how-sell-products.md).

-You can negotiate with the customer by first creating a sales quote, which you can convert to a sales invoice when you agree on the sale.Learn more at [Make Sales Quotes](sales-how-make-offers.md).
+You can negotiate with the customer by first creating a sales quote, which you can convert to a sales invoice when you agree on the sale.
+Learn more at [Make Sales Quotes](sales-how-make-offers.md).

 ## Create sales invoices

 If the customer decides to buy, you post the sales invoice to create the related quantity and value entries.
 When you post the sales invoice, you can also email it as a PDF attachment.
 You can prefill the email body with a summary of the invoice and payment information, such as providing a link to PayPal.
 Learn more at [Send Documents by Email](ui-how-send-documents-email.md).
-When the customer then pays the invoice, you can register that payment in different ways, depending on the size and preferred workflows of your organization.
-Learn more at [Registering Payments](#registering-payments) section.
+When the customer pays the invoice, you can register that payment in different ways, depending on the size and preferred workflows of your organization.
+Learn more at [Registering Payments](#register-payments) section.

 Item cards can be of the **Inventory**, **Service**, or **Non-Inventory** type to specify if the item is a physical inventory unit, a labor time unit, or a physical unit not kept on inventory, respectively.
 Learn more at [Register New Items](inventory-how-register-new-items.md).
 The sales invoice process is the same for all three item types.